- Mostly for educational or testing purposes, some users need to run Windows XP without the hassle of a dual-boot or a

 A lot of people still use Windows XP, although it’s almost sixteen years old.
 On the other hand, a lot of people are using Windows 10.

-So, if you need to run a copy of Windows XP, you can try to run it within Windows 10 with a little program called VirtualXP.
+So, if you need to run a copy of Windows XP, you can try to run it within Windows 10 with a little program called VirtualBox.

-I know many of you would say that virtual machine is the only right choice for running one Windows operating system within another.
+Many of you would say that a virtual machine is the only right choice for running one Windows operating system within another.